manlioGit/gtest-cpp-template/README.md

 # gtest-cpp-template

-project template to quick start with gtest and modules
+project template to quick start with cmake, gtest and modules

 ## Project Structure